 - They are known to use a distinctive set of sounds to establish individual identity.
 These are different when it comes to the parents and the offspring.

-- The female lays a single egg and leaves it to travel the open sea.
-The females are known to travel up to 50 miles.
+- The females are known to travel up to 50 miles.
 The male takes care of the egg by balancing it on his feet.
 The egg is covered with the brood pouch, which keeps it warm.
 During this time, these penguins are known to be almost without any food intake, for about 65 days.

 - These penguins usually feed on fish, krill, and squid.
 Their dives are the longest and even the deepest as compared to any other species of penguins.
 They are known to dive to a depth of 1,800 feet.
 This is what enables them to source food which other birds cannot even have access to.